lucasberent/mapleDocs/README.md

 - Fast, powerful and extendable search of maDMPs with Elasticsearch:
     - field-wise search on maDMPs
     - combined search over multiple maDMP fields at once
-- Download and save maDMPs as Json files
+- Download and save maDMPs as JSON files
 - Security: Registration and Login with JWT.
 Secured with Spring Security
 - Easy to use and simple UI written in Angular
 - Extendable and easy to maintain layered architecture
 - Built as Spring Boot application, written in Java
 - All components (MongoDB, Elasticsearch and the Spring Boot application) are deployed with Docker for a highly portable, scalable and easy way of deployment.
 To that end we provide a docker-compose containing the backend components.
 The fronend can be deployed as Angular application on a webserver
-- Moreover, we provide an automatized import mechanism to import maDMPs from an external provider e.g. from zenodo, written in Python.
+- Moreover, we provide an automated import mechanism to import maDMPs from an external provider e.g. from zenodo, written in Python.

 ## Key technologies
 ### Backend: